-Of the 75 percent, two-thirds (i.e., 50 percent of the total) is reserved exclusively for down payment loans and joint financing agreement loans for the first half of the fiscal year.
-After April 1 of each year, if there are loan funds remaining they may be made available for regular beginning farmer farm ownership loans.
+Of that 75 percent of set-aside loan dollars, two-thirds (50 percent of the subtotal) is reserved exclusively for down payment loans and joint financing agreement loans for the first half of the fiscal year.
+After April 1 of each year, if there are loan funds remaining, they may be made available for regular beginning farmer farm ownership loans.

 For socially disadvantaged producers, the target participation rate is determined by the percent of total socially disadvantaged people living in a particular county.
-For instance, if the percentage of African-Americans living in County X is 50 percent, then the target participation rate for ownership loans for socially disadvantaged producers living in that county is 50 percent.
+For instance, if the percentage of African-Americans and other people of color living in County X is 50 percent, then the target participation rate for ownership loans for socially disadvantaged producers living in that county is 50 percent.